timonkrebs/MemoizR/README.md

 The idea for the synchronisation in the concurency model also comes from VHDL.

+I am a huge fan of reactivex https://reactivex.io/.
+Lots of inspiration came from working a lot with it.

+An idea from @mfp22 for signal operators was also a driver for me to start this library.

 Some ideas also come from S.js (https://github.com/adamhaile/S) and the JS eventloop.